Lying on a Resume (2022 Study)

 Caught in a Web of Lies

-When respondents were asked specific questions related to certain sections on their CV, we found that 1 in 3 of “truthful” respondents do lie on their CV.
+When respondents were asked specific questions related to certain sections on their resume, we found that 1 in 3 of “truthful” respondents do lie on their resume.

 who confessed to lying

 What does this mean?
-People don’t think they are lying on their CV, but do deceptively stretch employment dates, add skills they don’t have, and boost key achievements from their former positions.
+People don’t think they are lying on their resume, but do deceptively stretch employment dates, add skills they don’t have, and boost key achievements from their former positions.

-56% of people actually lie on their CV—whether they realise it or not.
+The result?
+56% of people actually lie on their resume—whether they realize it or not.

-• Have you ever said you’re good at something on your CV that you wouldn’t feel comfortable doing when asked?
+• Have you ever said you’re good at something on your resume that you wouldn’t feel comfortable doing when asked?
 (15% said yes)

 • Have you ever stretched the dates of a position you worked at?
 (13% said yes)

-• Have you ever rounded up your GPA on your CV?
+• Have you ever rounded up your GPA on your resume?
 (12% said yes)

-• Have you ever exaggerated your results from previous positions on your CV?
+• Have you ever exaggerated your results from previous positions on your resume?
 (11% said yes)

 In addition, young people (aged 18-39) inadvertently confessed to lying more often than older people (aged 40+).
 This is especially noticeable when it comes to Boomers who have the lowest yes rate for this set of questions.